-At a bond election held within the District on May 2, 2020, voters of the District have authorized a total of \$55,000,000 principal amount of unlimited tax bonds for the purpose of purchasing and constructing a roadway system and \$55,000,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds, a total of \$92,100,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing water, wastewater and drainage facilities and a total of \$92,100,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds, and a total of \$18,290,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing parks and recreational facilities and \$18,290,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds.
+At a bond election held within the District on May 2, 2020, voters of the District have authorized a total of \$92,100,000 principal amount of unlimited tax bonds for the purpose of acquiring and constructing water, wastewater and drainage facilities and a total of \$92,100,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds, a total of \$55,000,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing road facilities and a total of \$55,000,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds, and a total of \$18,290,000 principal amount of unlimited tax bonds for the purpose of acquiring or constructing parks and recreational facilities and \$18,290,000 principal amount of unlimited tax bonds for the further purpose of refunding such bonds.

-After the issuance of the Bonds, \$50,285,000 principal amount of unlimited tax bonds will remain authorized but unissued for the purpose of purchasing and constructing a roadway system, \$84,830,000 principal amount of unlimited tax bonds will remain authorized but unissued for the purpose of acquiring or constructing water, wastewater and drainage facilities and all of the unlimited tax bonds authorized for refunding of such water, wastewater and drainage facilities bonds and roadway system bonds and for acquiring or constructing parks and recreational facilities and for refunding of such bonds will remain authorized but unissued.
-The Bonds constitute the second issuance of bonds by the District.
+After the issuance of the Bonds, \$74,395,000 principal amount of unlimited tax bonds will remain authorized but unissued for the purpose of acquiring and constructing water, wastewater and drainage facilities, \$50,285,000 principal amount of unlimited tax bonds will remain authorized but unissued for the purpose of acquiring or constructing road facilities and all of the unlimited tax bonds authorized for refunding of such water, wastewater and drainage bonds and road bonds and for acquiring or constructing parks and recreational facilities and for refunding of such bonds will remain authorized but unissued.
+The Bonds constitute the third issuance of bonds by the District.
 See "RISK FACTORS-Future Debt."

 The District is authorized by statute to develop parks and recreational facilities, including the issuing of bonds payable from taxes for such purpose.
-Before the District issues park bonds payable from taxes, the following actions are required: (a) approval of the park plan and bonds by the TCEQ; and (b) approval of the bonds by the City and Attorney General of Texas.
+Before the District issues park bonds payable from taxes, the following actions are required: (a) approval of the park plan and bonds by the TCEQ; and (b) approval of the bonds by the City of League City (the "City") and Attorney General of Texas.
 Further, the principal amount of unlimited tax bonds issued by the District for constructing and/or acquiring park and recreational facilities may not exceed one percent (1%) of the District's certified taxable assessed valuation, unless the District meets certain financial feasibility requirements under the TCEQ rules, in which case the outstanding principal amount of such bonds issued by the District may exceed an amount equal to one percent (1%) but not three percent (3%) of the value of the taxable property in the District.
 At an election held in the District, voters approved \$18,290,000 principal amount of unlimited tax park bonds the purpose of acquiring or constructing parks and recreational facilities and \$18,290,000 principal amount of unlimited tax bonds for refunding such bonds, all of which remains authorized but unissued.
 See "RISK FACTORS-Future Debt."